Sign with U.N.L.V. logo

 Biography

 Michael Nussbaum, Ph.D.
-(Stanford, 1997) is a professor of educational psychology at UNLV and the founding director of the learning sciences doctoral program.
-He has specialized in research on argumentation in education for the last 25 years, especially argumentation in science and social studies.
-Dr. Nussbaum has numerous journal publications on argumentation in outlets such as the Journal of Educational Psychology and the Journal of the Learning Sciences.
-His research interests include the relationship of argumentation to conceptual development, cognitive processes underlying the transfer of argumentation skills, and teaching students to ask critical questions about arguments.
-Dr. Nussbaum served as president of Division 15 (Educational Psychology) of the American Psychological Association from 2017-2018.
-Dr. Nussbaum also has expertise in statistical analysis and authored the textbook, Categorical and nonparametric data analysis: Choosing the best statistical technique, 2015, Routledge.
+(Stanford, 1997), is a professor of educational psychology at UNLV and the founding director of its Learning Sciences doctoral program.
+For more than 30 years, his research has focused on argumentation in education, with particular emphasis on science and social studies contexts.
+Nussbaum has published extensively on argumentation in leading journals, including the Journal of Educational Psychology and Journal of the Learning Sciences.
+His work examines the relationship between argumentation and conceptual development, the cognitive processes underlying the transfer of argumentation skills, and how to teach students to ask critical questions about arguments.

 Research Expertise